 Just 50 minutes from Yeovil

-It’s all about the beach in Weymouth.
+Weymouth's chief attraction is, of course, its beach.
 Glorious sands stretch all the way along Weymouth’s Georgian seafront, and on a hot summer’s day there’s no better way to pass the time.
 There are also lots of beach events to come for throughout the year, including the Annual Beach Kite Festival, international volleyball tournaments and some great firework displays.
-It can get pretty busy in high season, mind, which is when the locals tend to catch a bus to Chesil Beach (for shingle lovers only), or small and friendly Bowleaze Cove in the other direction.
+The high season can get rather busy - which is when the locals tend to catch a bus to the shingle Chesil Beach, or small and friendly Bowleaze Cove in the other direction.

-It’s not always appreciated that there’s a flourishing independent music scene in Weymouth, with many musicians living in the surrounding area and descending on the city after dark to ply their trade.
-Keep your eyes open for posters for one of the many pubs that has live music, or try The Boot Inn, to catch some local melody makers.
+It’s not always appreciated that there’s a flourishing independent music scene in Weymouth, with many musicians living in the surrounding area and descending on the city after dark.
+Keep your eyes open for posters for one of the many pubs that has live music, or try The Boot Inn, to catch some local artists.